-Investment securities are those of companies with which the Companies have business relations and money trusts, etc. for the investment of temporary surplus funds.
+Securities and investment securities are those of companies with which the Companies have business relations and money trusts, etc. for the investment of temporary surplus funds.
 Although they are exposed to the risk of fluctuations in market price and credit risk, the Companies continuously monitor through regular checks of the fair value and financial positions of the issuers.